eptals2/TradingBot-Scalping/README.md

-# TradingBot-Scalping
+# TradingBot-Gold-Scalping

-this just a practice app for training and automating scalping trading
+Built a model for automating GOLD scalping trading

 # Use at your own risk...no profit gurantee